SAIKIRANN226/AWS_DevOps_Notes/Ansible/Overview.md

 - Then "export ANSIBLE_CONFIG=/home/centos/test/ansible.cfg" nothing but i have given first preference.
 - When you test "ansible --version" in any location, then you can see ansible config file is loading from the "/home/centos/test/ansible.cfg" location.
-Only if you set environment variable for "ANSIBLE_CONFIG" and incase if you "UNSET" this environment variable using "unset ANSIBLE_CONFIG", now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
+Only if you set environment variable for "ANSIBLE_CONFIG" and incase if you "UNSET" this environment variable using "unset ANSIBLE_CONFIG" now it will be loading from the default location that is "/etc/ansible/ansible.cfg"
-- There are many options in ansible.cfg file (Ansible configuration settings) we may not use all the options, we only use what is require like inventory_path, ask_vault, timeout, user_name, passwords etc.
+- There are many options in ansible.cfg file (Ansible configuration settings) we may not use all the options, we only use what is required like inventory_path, ask_vault, timeout, user_name, passwords etc.
 - What are the preferences of loading ansible.cfg file ?
 - Instead of giving "ansible-playbook -i inventory -e ansible_user=centos -e ansible_password=DevOps321 -e component=mongodb main.yaml" We can keep -i inventory as a separate file and keep your username and